TomaszWoloszyn983/shopping-list-application/README.md

 ### **Home Page**
-Home Page contain a short introduction to the application.
+Home Page contains a short introduction to the application.

-In case of logged in user the Home Page displays last three list previously created by the user.
+In case of a logged in user the Home Page displays last three lists previously created by the user.
 There is also a button which redirects the user to the lists page where he can add more list and to manage already existing lists.

 ![Home Page](documentation/images/components/home_page1.jpg)